ottlngr/LexisPlotR/README.md

 [![CRAN](http://www.r-pkg.org/badges/version/LexisPlotR)](http://cran.rstudio.com/package=LexisPlotR) [![Downloads](http://cranlogs.r-pkg.org/badges/LexisPlotR?color=brightgreen)](http://www.r-pkg.org/pkg/LexisPlotR)

-**`LexisPlotR`** is a tool to easily plot Lexis Diagrams within R. It is based on [`ggplot2`](https://github.com/hadley/ggplot2) and wraps necessary steps like drawing the grid, highlighting certain areas or inserting lifelines in a single function.
+**`LexisPlotR`** is a tool to easily plot Lexis Diagrams within R. It is based on [`ggplot2`](https://github.com/hadley/ggplot2) and wraps necessary steps like drawing the grid, highlighting certain areas or inserting lifelines in a couple of easy to use functions.

 Installation
 ------------